 Sanjna and Chhaya: How Surya Came to Have a Shadow-Wife

 Before Shani is born, the story has to make a quiet detour through his mother.
-The Puranic sources, especially the Markandeya Purana, the Matsya Purana, and the relevant chapters of the Bhagavata Purana, all tell a version of the same opening.
+The Puranic sources preserve several versions of this opening, especially the Markandeya Purana and the Vishnu Purana, with related variants in the Matsya Purana and Bhagavata Purana traditions.
 Surya's first wife is संज्ञा (Sanjna), the daughter of Vishvakarma, the divine architect.
 She is luminous, devoted, and strong, but the heat of her husband's body is more than even a goddess can sustain.
 The classical telling is unusually tender on this point.
 Sanjna is not weak.
 The Sun simply burns at a register that no body, however divine, can stand near indefinitely.

-Vishvakarma understands what is happening.
-He places his daughter on his great cosmic lathe and reduces Surya's outer form, trimming away a portion of the Sun's overwhelming brilliance.
+The story will later return to Vishvakarma's remedy.
+In the Vishnu Purana sequence, after Surya discovers the substitution and finds Sanjna, Vishvakarma places the solar luminary on his great cosmic lathe and reduces Surya's outer form, trimming away a portion of the Sun's overwhelming brilliance.
 The off-cuts of that filing become, in some retellings, the substance from which Vishvakarma later forges the divine weapons of the gods.
-Even with this work, however, Sanjna eventually decides she needs a longer rest from the Sun's presence.
+Before that repair can happen, however, Sanjna needs distance from the Sun's unbearable heat.
 She withdraws into the forest to perform tapas in the form of a mare, away from the ordinary worlds.

 The Creation of Chhaya